stephenbelyea/belwerks-blog/content/blog/making-stops-along-the-way/index.md

 ![Shelf of paperback spines, featuring Hunter S. Thompson, Margaret Atwood, Kurt Vonnegut Jr., and three books from Hugh MacLennan](./maclennan-books.jpg)

 This time around, "Looking For a Place to Happen" was the track that grabbed me.
-I've like the starting verse for years, since first hearing it:
+I've liked the starting verse for years, since first hearing it:

 > Got a job <br />
 > I explore <br />